Alan Hale Sr.: Personal life

 Hale's wife of over 30 years was Gretchen Hartman (1897–1979), a former child actress, silent film player, and mother of the couple's three children.

 He was the father of actor Alan Hale Jr., best known as "the Skipper" in the Gilligan's Island television series.
 Father and son closely resembled one another, leading to occasional confusion after Hale Sr.'s death when Hale Jr. dropped the Jr. from his name.
 Hale Sr. and Hale Jr. both played the same character, Porthos the musketeer, in movies 40 years apart.
 Alan Hale Sr. played the character in the 1939 film Man in the Iron Mask, while Alan Hale Jr. played him in The Fifth Musketeer in 1979.

 Alan Hale Sr. died at age 57 in Hollywood, California, on January 22, 1950, following a liver ailment and viral infection.
 He is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California, next to his wife.

+There is a street named after Hale in San Antonio, Texas.